 on November 17, 2021

-Let’s say you’re out for a Sunday drive with your spouse when you’re surrounded by four police cars with flashing lights, and officers emerge with guns drawn issuing a series of commands.
+Let’s say you’re out for a Sunday drive with your spouse when you’re surrounded by four police cars with flashing lights, and police officers emerge with guns drawn issuing a series of commands.
 You’re told to throw your keys out, keep your hands up, get out of the car, walk backwards, and lay yourselves on the ground so you can be handcuffed.